Brewtarget/brewtarget/dev-doc/recipeversion.markdown

 ## Motivation
 I write and tweak a lot of recipes.
 I desperately want some way of being able to view that history and maybe say "Yeah, that one wasn't good.
 Let's go back two versions and try this instead".

-My recipes are already littered with "Beer v1", "Beer v2", and so on.
+My database is already littered with "Beer v1", "Beer v2", and so on.
 I find it to be ugly, and I am not very good at remembering to do it.
-What I do, I want it automatic.
+And that is exactly the thing computers are supposed to do -- handle routine, mundane tasks that humans are not good at.

 ## Background
 The very simple idea is that a copy of a recipe is made before you modify it, and any modifications are made to the copy -- in other words, copy on write.
 The tricky parts were how to implement and how to represent it.